 If you were injured in a bicycle accident as a result of another’s negligence, do not wait to reach out ot our firm today to speak with our experienced personal injury attorneys.

 What are the common causes of bicycle accidents in Pennsylvania?

 There are a number of causes of bicycle accidents, however, one of the greatest reasons can be traced to negligence.
 Bicyclists can be hurt by drivers that are not obeying the rules of the road.
-Bicycle accidents are very serious and can result in injuries like traumatic brain injuries, spinal cord damage, broken bones, lacerations, paralysis, and more.
-Some of the negligent acts that can cause bicycle accidents to include, and are not limited to the following:
+Some examples of this are as follows:

 - Distracted driving